aminography/PrimeDatePicker/README.md

 Usage
 -----------------
-To enjoy `PrimeDatePickerBottomSheet`, create an instance of it using builder pattern, like the following snippets:
+To enjoy `PrimeDatePicker`, create an instance of it using builder pattern, like the following snippets:

 > Kotlin
 ```kotlin